netiken/m3/README.md

 ## Setup Instructions

-Before you begin, ensure you have installed: Python 2 and 3, Rust, Cargo, gcc, and gcc-5.
+Before you begin, ensure you have installed: Python 2 and 3, Rust, Cargo, gcc (gcc version 9.4.0), and gcc-5.
 Use the `environment_py27.yml` and `environment_py39.yml` conda environment files for Python setup, and follow additional instructions for other packages.

 ```bash
 conda env create -f environment_py27.yml